TICKETS FOR 2017 OPERAS ARE AVAILABLE NOW

 February 7, 2018 at 7PM

 Sir David McVicar’s ravishing new production offers a splendid backdrop for extraordinary soprano Sonya Yoncheva in the title role of the jealous prima donna.
 Vittorio Grigolo performs the role of Tosca’s revolutionary artist lover Cavaradossi, with Sir Bryn Terfel as the depraved police chief Scarpia.
-Music Director Emeritus James Levine conducts.
+Music Director of the Dallas Opera Emmanuel Villaume conducts.

 Puccini’s melodrama about a volatile diva, a sadistic police chief, and an idealistic artist has offended and thrilled audiences for more than a century.
 Tosca’s popularity is further secured by an exhilarating dramatic sweep, a driving score of abundant melody, and a career-defining title role.